 It’s happening!
-You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.
+You’re about to embark on an exciting journey towards an EU career by participating in an EPSO or CAST competition.

-Now you'll need to pick at least two languages to complete the selection tests in, but before you do so, you want to be 100% sure that you’re making the right choice.
+Now you'll need to pick at least two languages to complete the selection tests, but before you do so, you want to be 100% sure that you’re making the right choice.

 If you speak multiple languages, this decision could have a major impact on your performance in the exams - so you want to get this right.